-A printable Shareholder Proxy template can be downloaded through the link below.
+A printable Shareholder Proxy Form can be downloaded through the link below.

 Proxies can be used for annual or extraordinary general shareholder meetings.
 An annual general meeting is the yearly meeting to discuss all aspects of the corporation and plan out the goals for the upcoming business year.
 An extraordinary general meeting can be convened at any point in the year when unforeseen circumstances arise that must be addressed by the shareholders.
 For this type of meeting, you will want to make sure that there is at least one-tenth of all shareholder members able to attend.